 Meet CHARMAS Core Members

-ELISE MACGREGOR FERRELL – Band Manager, Songwriter, Fiddle, Great Highland Bagpipes
+ELISE MACGREGOR FERRELL – Fiddle, Bagpipes

 At age 13, Aaron first went to a traditional Celtic music session with his musician father, and his life changed forever.
 He returned to that session in Portsmouth, New Hampshire, for the next 15 years off and on, learning to play Celtic flute and tin whistle, singing Irish songs and sea chanties, and eventually taking classes and playing in sessions with many famous Irish musicians.
 Meanwhile, he played saxophone in high school and college jazz bands.
 Rounding out his versatility in instruments and genres, Aaron became part of the Oakland Interfaith Gospel Choir for two years, performing at major concerts and sporting events and on national television.
 In 2013 he sang at the San Francisco Sea Music Festival.
 Aaron teaches private lessons in classical and wooden flute, tin whistle, saxophone, and voice technique, performs at weddings and memorials, and earns the balance of his living teaching at schools in the Santa Cruz area.